lihuanglx/modular-parsing/README.md

 Calculus name:
 ```

 3. Enter a calculus name (case-insensitive).
-It will parse every line from file `examples/{calculus name}.tapl`, and pretty-print the AST.
+It will parse every line from file `examples/{calculus-name}.tapl`, and pretty-print the AST.
 Those files contain randomly generated expressions, one per line.

 ## List of calculus names